-Dachshunds are prone to obesity and it is doesn’t take much calories for dachshunds, especially the mini's to get fat.
+Dachshunds are prone to obesity and it doesn’t take many calories for dachshunds, especially mini dachshunds to get fat.

 The National Research Council of the National Academies recommends a daily caloric need for an adult active standard dachshund to be be around 922 calories per day.

 Plus, it is dependent on how active they are as well.